BU-Spark/se-muckrock-document-cloud/README.md

 - Custom Metadata Grabber: https://github.com/EliteEagle77/documentcloud-plugins-cmo
 - Identify Bad Redactions: https://github.com/sooryu22/documentcloud-bad-redactions-addon

-Works in progress, not yet ran as GitHub Actions:
+Works in progress, not yet run as GitHub Actions:
+- Nothing at the moment

 # Add Users
 To add yourself to the repository, open a Pull Request modifying `COLLABORATORS`, entering your GitHub username in a newline.